 Other ARC content, including research reports, evaluations and news updates, fall into the January 1- December 31 calendar year.

 This evaluation was designed to help ARC and its stakeholders learn from program implementation successes and challenges; identify technical assistance needs; and report on the qualitative impact of investments made, to date, with POWER funds.
-Success Factors, Challenges, and Early Impacts of the POWER Initiative: An Implementation…
+Full Report Success Factors, Challenges, and Early Impacts of the POWER Initiative:…

 This report presents an evaluation of 379 drinking water and wastewater projects funded by ARC between fiscal years 2009 and 2016.
 The research team found that communities value the drinking water and wastewater projects, as evidenced by high demand, their key role in project completion, and how they serve to…